dlaf88/dlaf88.github.io/_posts/2019-07-31-TDD-continued.md

 #inside ./app/models/project.rb
 ...
-#notice that a new describe funtion is being called
+#notice that a new describe function is being called
 describe "estimates" do
   let(:project){Project.new}
   let(:done){Task.new(size: 2, completed: true)